liukaishuang/GHBrowserSettings/README.md

 # GHBrowserSettings
 On the windows platform!
-Help you connect to github!
+Help your browser connect to github!